Brunei

 During the 19th century, the Bruneian Empire began to decline.
 The Sultanate ceded Kuching to James Brooke and installed him as the White Rajah, and it ceded Sabah to the British North Borneo Chartered Company.
-In 1888, Brunei became a British protectorate and was assigned a British resident as colonial manager in 1906.
+In 1888, Brunei became a British protectorate and in 1906 was assigned a British resident as colonial manager.
 After the Japanese occupation during World War II, a new constitution was written in 1959.
-In 1962, a small armed rebellion against the monarchy which was indirectly related to the Indonesia–Malaysia confrontation was ended with British assistance and led to the ban of the pro-independent Brunei People's Party.
-The revolt had also influenced the Sultan's decision not to join the Malaysian Federation while it was being formed.
-Britain's protectorate over Brunei would eventually end on 1 January 1984, becoming a fully sovereign state.
+In 1962, a small armed rebellion against the monarchy, which was indirectly related to the Indonesia–Malaysia confrontation, was ended with British assistance and led to the ban of the pro-independence Brunei People's Party.
+The revolt also influenced the Sultan's decision not to join the Malaysian Federation while it was being formed.
+Britain's protectorate over Brunei ended on 1 January 1984, when Brunei became a fully sovereign state.

-Brunei has been led by Sultan Hassanal Bolkiah since 1967, and the country's unicameral legislature, the Legislative Council, is simply consultative and are all appointed by the Sultan.
+Brunei has been led by Sultan Hassanal Bolkiah since 1967.
+The country's unicameral legislature, the Legislative Council, is simply consultative and all its members are appointed by the Sultan.
 The country's wealth derives from its extensive petroleum and natural gas fields.
-Economic growth during the 1990s and 2000s has transformed Brunei into an industrialised country, with its GDP increasing 56% between 1999 and 2008.
+Economic growth during the 1990s and 2000s has transformed Brunei into an industrialised country, with its gross domestic product (GDP) increasing 56% between 1999 and 2008.
 Political stability is maintained by the House of Bolkiah by providing a welfare state for its citizens, with free or significant subsidies in regards to housing, healthcare and education.
-It ranks "very high" on the Human Development Index (HDI)—the second-highest among Southeast Asian states after Singapore, which it maintains close relations with including a Currency Interchangeability Agreement.
+It ranks "very high" on the Human Development Index (HDI)—the second-highest among Southeast Asian states after Singapore, with which it maintains close relations including a Currency Interchangeability Agreement.
 According to the International Monetary Fund (IMF), Brunei is ranked seventh in the world by gross domestic product per capita at purchasing power parity.
-Brunei is a member of the United Nations, the World Trade Organization, the East Asia Summit, the Organisation of Islamic Cooperation, the Non-Aligned Movement, the Commonwealth of Nations, and ASEAN.
+Brunei is a member of the United Nations, the World Trade Organization, the East Asia Summit, the Organisation of Islamic Cooperation, the Non-Aligned Movement, the Commonwealth of Nations, and the Association of Southeast Asian Nations (ASEAN).